kaist-sbml/MGP_prediction/README.md

 conda env create -f environment.yaml source activate MGPprediction
 ```
-which should inistall in about 2 minutes.
+which should install in about 2 minutes.

 ---
 ### Implementation